Staré Město (Uherské Hradiště District): Demographics

+Transport

+The I/55 road (the section from Olomouc to Uherské Hradiště) runs through the town.
+The I/50 road (part of the European route E50) from Brno to Uherské Hradiště passes through the southern part of the municipal territory.

+Staré Město is a railway junction.
+The town is located on the railway lines Przemyśl–Graz, Prague–Luhačovice and Brno–Olomouc.

 Sights

 Staré Město is known for the Great Moravia Monument.
 It was built above the foundations of the first discovered Great Moravian building in Czech territory, which was the church "Na Valách".
 Great Moravia Monument is a museum with expositions dedicated to the Great Moravian Empire and life in the 9th century.

+The Church of Saint Michael the Archangel dates from the first half of the 13th century.
+Its core contains remnants of a Great Moravian rotunda.

+The Church of the Holy Spirit is a modern church from 2002.

 Kovozoo is a unique "zoo" with animals and other exhibits created from metal.
-It is an entertainment complex that also serves for environmetal education.
+It is an entertainment complex that also serves for environmental education.